openfisca/openfisca-doc/presentation.md

     </p>
     <p>
         In fact, your family situation and/or resources or those of a member of your family may change or may not have been taken into account in the simulation.
-Some simplifying hypothesis may have been made.
+Some simplifying hypotheses may have been made.
     </p>
 </div>